gbida/data_science/readme.md

-# data_science
+# Data Science

 contents what I learned from data scientist class in Kyungbook University and others

 ## structure

-- data: public or open data portal for analysis
+- Data: data from public or open data portal for analysis
-- doc: pdf, txt files
+- Docs: pdf, txt files
-- learn: files what I learned
+- Learn: files what I learned